 Donors can take pride in the knowledge that their gifts contribute to the development of Australia’s public collections.
 The donations also help to preserve Australia’s cultural heritage for the benefit of present and future generations.

-The information above has been sourced from the website of the Department of the Environment, Water, Heritage and the Arts.
+The information above has been sourced from the website of the Department of Communications and the Arts.

 For more information on this program please consult the Australian Government's Cultural Gifts Program website.
 For further details on donating collection material to the National Library through the Cultural Gifts Program, please contact the Development Office or email the following collection areas: